golemfactory/golem-docs/src/pages/docs/golem/migrate/guideline.md

 ![confirm-in-metamask](/migrate/migration-tool-06.jpg)

 - The Metamask window will pop up again for you to confirm the transaction.
 In this step, you can also adjust the transaction fee (15) to make your transaction mine quicker or choose a more budget-friendly but slower approach to the execution of your migration process.
 To do so, just type in the required amount expressed in GWEI in the “gas price” window.
 - After all the adjustments and amounts are correct, please confirm the transaction (16).
 Default values set by Metamask are optimal in most cases.
 However, if you are keen to adjust them manually, please make sure to include reasonable amounts.
-If you’re not sure what the current gas prices are then we recommend checking ethgasstation.com and input amounts based on the current network state.
+If you’re not sure what the current gas prices are then we recommend checking [Ethereum Gas Tracker](https://etherscan.io/gastracker) and input amounts based on the current network state.

 ![migration-in-progress](/migrate/migration-tool-07.jpg)